yanqin26/Reproduction_of_wavelet_denoising_1/README.md

 ![image-20240425023403306](README.assets/image-20240425023403306.png)

 The red line is the denoised signal and blue one is the row signal.
 As you can see, many peak value of denoised signal is higher than row signal's.
 I guess that is a **result of thresholding the positive and negative coefficients separately**, that is, in some dec-level, only the negative coefficients has been set to 0 due to the hard thresholding in some location, but those positive coefficients from other dec-level but in the same location are not changed.
-So as why some magnitude in red one is lower than blue one.
+Same can explain why some magnitude in red one is lower than blue one.
 It may also be due to the fact that the **same sample mean and sample variance are used for both thresholds for positive and negative parameters**.

 Any algorithm that assumes some aspects of its superiority inevitably assumes certain risks. that's what i have learned in my algorithm class.
 But more evidence would need to be experimented with to come up with it. but whatever, i will keep going.